aa-it-vasa/IOT2023-labs/lab1_instructions.md

 # Lab 1 - Lab setup + MQTT with Arduino MKR WiFi1010

+For the lab we will use Arduino IDE: https://www.arduino.cc/en/Main/Software to program the Arduino MKR WiFi1010 board.

+## Running the Arduino IDE in the VM

 Continue from the instructions in the `README` file for setting up VirtualBox.

 Plug the Arduino MKR Wifi 1010 with the USB cable to your laptop and be sure you enable the USB port controller and add the corresponding USB filter into the list of shared USB device (see screenshot below)

 ![](./figs/ShareUSB.png)

+The IDE is already available from the provided VM and installed in the folder _arduinoIDE_, and should be start by executing the script _./arduinoIDE/arduino_

 ### Running the Arduino IDE without the VM
 If you do not want to use the provided VM, it is possible to use the Arduino IDE directly on your computer (this may also be necessary in case you are not able to program the Arduino board from the IDE provided in the VM).
 Then you need to install the IDE from https://www.arduino.cc/en/software.